ThaiLe1220/doc_grammar/README.md

 ## Features

-- File upload functionality for `.docx` files.
+- File Upload: Users can upload .docx files.
-- Automatic grammar checking with detailed suggestions.
-- Ability to download the corrected document.
-- Persistent storage of uploaded files and correction details in a PostgreSQL database.
+- Grammar Correction: The app automatically checks and suggests grammar corrections.
+- Download Corrected Files: Users can download their improved documents.
+- OAuth Integration: Secure sign-in with Google.
+- Persistent Data Storage: Using PostgreSQL for storing file and user data.
+- Modular Flask Structure: Organized code with Blueprints and modular design.

 ## Installation